rajumb0232/rajumb0232/README.md

 - Developer experience tools that stay close to execution

 ### 🚀 Notable Work
-- **Retreever** — an execution-first API documentation engine for Spring
+- **Retreever** — an execution-first API documentation engine for Spring.
   Discovers APIs at runtime and generates clean, test-ready documentation with zero configuration.

-- **Vaultiq Session** — a device-aware session management library designed for secure backend systems.
+- **Vaultiq Session** — a device-aware session management library for secure backend systems.
+  Designed to avoid central auth dependencies while preserving auditability.

-- **E-commerce & Platform Systems** — designed real-world architectures focusing on correctness, scalability, and operational clarity.
+- **E-commerce & Platform Systems** — real-world architectures focusing on correctness, scalability, and operational clarity.

 ### 🧠 What I care about
-I’m interested in systems where *correctness matters more than velocity* and where engineering decisions must hold up under real production pressure.
+I’m interested in systems where *correctness matters more than raw velocity* and where engineering decisions must hold up under real production pressure.

 Currently exploring:
 - Platform engineering & internal tooling